TacoGuy21/Ip-state-and-city-taker/README.md

 ## Don't use this for doxxing!
 Doxxing is a highly illegal activity, I do not endorse it.

-This project is intended to teach you about the dangers of ip loggers, and how easy it is to make one.
+This project is made for gathering data of people who visit your website.

 # Url:
 https://ip-puller1.netlify.app